 Example: The Options for the Missing 1099s Problem

 When it came to a long term solution for my tax document predicament, I considered several ideas.
 I have an accordion file that I thought about using.
-I thought about putting them in the mail box that I created for myself in my house.
-I thought about creating a place on my desk for them.
+I thought about putting them in the mail box that I created for myself in my house and I thought about creating a place on my desk for them.

-I realized that I’d forget to use the file, so it was out.
+But then I realized that I’d forget to use the file, so it was out.
 My desk and mail box both end up overrun with paper and I get frustrated and start throwing things away.
 Being inattentive means that during one of my “great purges” I accidentally throw things away that I had in the “keep” pile.
 So that was no good.

 So when I was asking myself how I could use this information to create a solution that had a lower risk for the “great purge problem” and would be easy to use and unlikely to be forgotten, the cork board idea hit me.
 I put it in a place where I see it daily so forgetting about it isn’t a problem.

 Sometimes, the first solution you try doesn’t work out the way you’d hoped.
 Don’t take that as a failure–it’s just more information for you.
 I like to look at my efforts here as an experiment rather than a performance,because it helps it not feel so shaming and personal when it doesn’t “go right the first time.”